 Reasons for Teacher Removal of Students Alternative I

-• A teacher may send a student to the principal's office to maintain effective discipline in the classroom as stated under Levels I and II (see pp. 6-7).
+A teacher may send a student to the principal's or Campus Behavior Coordinator's office to maintain effective discipline in the classroom as stated under Levels I and II (see pp. 6-7).

 Disciplinary Options Under Alternative I